lselvakumaran/Ansible_Automation/Class21/README.md

      when: microsofturl.status == 200
 ```

+- execute the playbook

 ```
 ansible-playbook urlmonitor.yml
 ```

-## scenario 1: How to create ansible role folder structure
+## scenario 2: How to create ansible role folder structure

 - create roles dirdctory
 ```